microsoft/z3guide/website/docs/07 - Programming Z3/01 - guide/02 - basics.md

 The Z3 distribution also contains the **C**, **.Net** and **OCaml** APIs.
 The source code of Z3Py is available in the Z3 distribution, feel free to modify it to meet your needs.

-Be sure to follow along with the examples by clicking the <b>load in editor</b> link in the corner.
+Be sure to follow along with the examples by clicking the **load in editor** link in the corner.
 See what Z3Py says, try your own scripts, and experiment!